 Time for a healthier venison dish that features a bit more vegetables.
 When talking about quick and healthy dishes, you cannot forget stir-fry dishes.
 In this case, it’s the venison stir-fry I’m touching on.

 This recipe uses a handful of vegetables like carrots, peppers, and onions.
 The venison which goes to the stir-fry doesn’t need fancy seasoning since you will season the stir-fried mixture later on.

 However, to keep the venison moist and tender, you can marinate them with some lemon juice, soy sauce, and oil.
 Keep the meat in the marinade overnight to attain the best texture while stir-frying.

 Total time: 1 hour 20 minutes

-	Among many cooking techniques, smoking has got to be one of the best ways to preserve the essential

-	flavors of a venison cut.
-This recipe of smoked venison with some flavored butter will prove what I

-	just said in the best way.
+Among many cooking techniques, smoking has got to be one of the best ways to preserve the essential flavors of a venison cut.
+This beginner-friendly smoked recipe with venison and flavored butter will prove what I just said in the best way.

-	When the venison steak is tender, juicy, and full of the smoky taste note, I bet you wouldn’t be

-	able to resist yourself and want to go for a bite right away.
-But there is another component that

-	completes the dish, which is the smoked butter.
+When the venison steak is tender, juicy, and full of the smoky taste note, I bet you wouldn’t be able to resist yourself and want to go for a bite right away.
+But there is another component that completes the dish, which is the smoked butter.

 This butter mix isn’t your regular melted butter.
 It uses beautiful ingredients such as sage, garlic, and dried cherries.
 Now you may be familiar with the famous duo of garlic and butter.
 But this combination adds a whole new definition to infused butter.

 The earthy flavor from the venison goes extremely well with the fruity flavor and smooth texture of the butter.
 What adds extra depth to the butter is the sage, which is herby and rustic.
 This altogether sounds like a luxurious dinner meal that you should try making immediately.